 Overnight suggestion: Hay-on-Wye

 Today begins with a scenic drive following the A481 / A44 / B4357 to Presteigne a town with a large number of half-timbered black and white buildings and good pubs.
 There is a self-guided audio tour of the apartment at the Judge’s Lodging that also includes the cells and former law courts giving a flavour for life in the 1870s.
-There are rates available for groups of 10 or more.
+Rates are available for groups of 10 or more.

 Returning inland on the A488, continue northwards on the A483 to the pretty town of Montgomery to explore its remarkably unchanged Georgian main square.
 Walk up to the castle’s ruins to see some breathtaking views of the surrounding countryside.

 After lunch, continue to Welshpool, a gateway for travellers entering and leaving Wales for countless centuries.
 This active, bustling town is at its best on Mondays, when local farmers gather for the lifestock market including cattle and lambs and trading has been taking place on a similar basis since 1263.
-Explore its many well-preserved old buildings and then take a trip on the narrow gauge Welshpool and Llanfair Railway It links the market town of Welshpool to the rural community of Llanfair Caereinion.
-Being narrow gauge it allows for tight curves and steep gradients, so the train is able to follow the direction of the countryside.
+Explore its many well-preserved old buildings and then take a trip on the narrow gauge Welshpool and Llanfair Railway.
+It links the market town of Welshpool to the rural community of Llanfair Caereinion.
+Being a narrow gauge, it allows for tight curves and steep gradients, so the train is able to follow the direction of the countryside.
 Discounts are available for groups of 10 or more paying adults / senior citizens.
 Alternatively, take a relaxing boat trip on the Montgomery Canal.
 It was originally planned to run from Llanymynech to Newtown for the transportation of limestone for agricultural purposes.
 Boat trips run every Sunday and Bank Holiday (with a couple of exceptions) from Easter to the end of September.
 Private trips can also be accommodated by arrangement.

 Approx. distance: 48 miles/77 km